Consumer Medicine Information

 You must not have Monofer if:

-you have anaemia that is not associated with iron deficiency
+you have anaemia that is not caused by iron deficiency

-you have too much iron or a problem with the way your body uses iron
+you have too much iron (overload) or a problem with the way your body uses iron

 There is not enough information to recommend the use of Monofer in children.